getcarina/getcarina.com/_posts/2016-01-17-deploying-and-building-minecraft-as-a-service.md

 * [Build Script](https://github.com/itzg/minecraft-container-yard/blob/master/build-deploy-carina.sh)
 * [CircleCI project config](https://github.com/itzg/minecraft-container-yard/blob/master/circle.yml)

-### Lessons Learned about the Build
+### Lessons learned about the build

-There were a few lessons I learned as I figured out how to get the build going smoothly and repeatedly.
+I learned a few lessons as I figured out how to get the build going smoothly and repeatedly.
 For one thing, the default version of Docker client on CircleCI is not `docker volume` aware, so the client needed to be [explicitly upgraded](https://discuss.circleci.com/t/docker-1-9-1-is-available/1009) in the `circle.yml`: